Who are Sold in a Day

 • Sold in a Day are listed on the ‘Get Agent’ website as an estate agency based in Leeds.
 The profile also suggests that Sold in a Day and an estate agency called Ready Steady Sold Ltd are the same company.
 It says over the last 6 months Sold in a Day have listed 83 properties and we found 52 properties currently listed with them on Rightmove.
 This may make homeowners question how many – if any – properties Sold in a Day buy themselves.

 • One of the reviews on Get Agent suggests that Sold in a Day listed their property for less than market value on Rightmove with informing the property owner.
-There are other similar reviews for Sold in a Day/Ready Steady Sold Ltd on Trustpilot, with multiple homeowners saying their property was put on the open market without their consent.
+There are other similar reviews for Sold in a Day/Ready Steady Sold Ltd on Trustpilot, with multiple homeowners saying their property was put on the open market without their consent

 Is Sold in a Day legit? - Our verdict